 of feeding.
 This is often a great starting point for our sessions and is often incredibly reassuring to parents worried about nutrition.

 What about my son with autism? *0r* I suspect that sensory issues are playing a role. *or* We struggled with reflux and got off to a rocky start.
 His condition is better but he still seems to not like being fed…

-As a medical provider, I understand how medical conditions and medications may contribute to feeding difficulties, through pain, appetite and more.
+I understand how medical conditions and medications may contribute to feeding difficulties, through pain, appetite and more.
 I do a brief screening for conditions which might warrant further evaluation.
-I mostly work with families with typically developing children, but do work with children on the spectrum and with sensory issues.
+I do work with parents to support children on the spectrum and with sensory issues.
 The Trust Model of feeding I work with works well with children of all abilities.
 I am familiar with the S.O.S. approach to feeding (as well as food-chaining) if you have worked in that model in the past or are currently working with a feeding team.
 Some children do well with a therapeutic feeding team, for others it might not be the right approach.
-If your child seems to do well with tasks in the therapeutic setting, but not in the home, I can help explain and support your family with the Trust Model approach.
+Some therapy

 What does 'parent-centered' mean?

 It means that I work exclusively with parents.
 Especially with younger children, when parents change the feeding atmosphere, schedule and feeding relationship from their end, the children will most often follow with improvements.

 We are about to adopt and don’t know his feeding history.
 How can we be prepared?

 The feeding model I work in is supported by many adoption facilities/experts.
 A great time to meet would be before your child is with you to anticipate concerns and start feeding optimally from day one.
 Feeding is one of the most critical aspects of parenting and attachment